Church of St Mary and St Michael, Llanarth: History

 Following the Reformation, Monmouthshire, and particularly the north of the county, became an area of significant recusancy.
 The Joneses of Llanarth Court were an old Catholic family, and had supported a priest at Llanarth since 1781.
 In the late 18th century, the family chapel at the Court became insufficient to accommodate the numbers of worshippers and the family constructed a larger church in the grounds.
 Tradition suggests the building was disguised as a tool-shed, although later authorities suggest the scale of the church indicates it is more likely to have been constructed to look like a barn or an orangery.

-Following the Catholic Emancipation Act of 1829, the Herberts felt able to be less circumspect as to their Catholic faith and the church was extended, and decorated internally, in 1829.
+Following the Roman Catholic Relief Act 1829, the Herberts felt able to be less circumspect as to their Catholic faith and the church was extended, and decorated internally, in 1829.
 In 1947, the last of the Herberts to live at Llanarth Court, Fflorens Roch left the Court, and the church, to the Dominican Order, which operated a school in the buildings.
 After closure in 1986, the church came under the responsibility of the Roman Catholic Archdiocese of Cardiff.
 St Mary and St Michael is one of the oldest Catholic churches in Wales.